 This form of Balgopal is especially worshiped by pregnant ladies, who idolise their newborns to be like Balgopal.

-Hopefully, you will also celebrate this Janmashtami in 2016 with the same enthusiasm and devotion as the Lord Krishna devotees feel.
+Hopefully, you will also celebrate this Janmashtami with the same enthusiasm and devotion as the Lord Krishna devotees feel.
 Janmashtami is not only celebrated in India, however it is the festival that is celebrated across the country and globe.